Encountering a hedgeapple tree is a memorable Fall experience

 cutting some dry osage orange wood from a fencerow back in the

 1970's when my chainsaw actually threw sparks, not once, but several

 times.
 Considering the cost of sharpening chains, I decided to focus

 on other woods to cut for cordwood sales!

-That being said, osage orange is slow burning
+That being said, osage orange is slow burning firewood with

 their bows.
 The orange-colored wood is resistant to decay, making it